-As Hungary is a committed participant of the fight against terrorism, several bilateral agreements have been concluded with other states on cooperation to fight against terrorism, organized crime and illicit trafficking of drugs in the last decade.
-Among others, Hungary has bilateral agreements in this field with Albania, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, China, Cyprus, the Czech Republic, Egypt, Estonia, France, Greece, Croatia, the United Kingdom, the United States, Ukraine, Ireland, Israel, Jordan, Kazakhstan, Kuwait, Poland, Latvia, Lithuania, Italy, Malta, Morocco, the Netherlands, Romania, Russia, Slovenia, Slovakia, South-Africa, Serbia, Switzerland, Spain, Sweden, Turkey, Tunisia and Vietnam, Moldova.
+As Hungary is a committed participant in the fight against terrorism, several bilateral agreements have been concluded with other states on cooperation to combat terrorism, organized crime and illicit trafficking of drugs in the last decade.
+Among others, Hungary has bilateral agreements in this field with Albania, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, China, Cyprus, the Czech Republic, Egypt, Estonia, France, Greece, Croatia, the United Kingdom, the United States, Ukraine, Ireland, Israel, Jordan, Kazakhstan, Kuwait, Poland, Latvia, Lithuania, Italy, Malta, Morocco, the Netherlands, Romania, Russia, Slovenia, Slovakia, South Africa, Serbia, Switzerland, Spain, Sweden, Turkey, Tunisia and Vietnam.

-1.2 What national legislation has been adopted in your State to implement the above-mentioned agreements and arrangements?
+1.2 What national legislation has been adopted in your State to implement the abovementioned agreements and arrangements?